gunantosteven/flutter-reference/README.md

 # flutter-reference
 Flutter reference is my reference about learning flutter from scratch.
-It contains many flutter projects.
+It contains many example of flutter projects, resources, helpful link, etc.

 ## Useful Tools and Resources